anisurrahmanlikhon/Deposit-Calculator/README.md

-# bank-calc
+# Interest Calculator

-bank deposit / bank calculator containts 3 inpits: sum of the deposit, annual % for your deposit and duration of the deposit;

-When you click the 'calculate' button you will be able to see how much money you get after the end of your deposit.
+In Interest calculator, When you click the 'calculate' button you will be able to see how much money you get after the end of your deposit.

-If you have any ideas feel free to share ;)